zyllian/webdog/site/pages/docs/commands.md

   <ID>      The resource type's ID
   <NAME>    The name of the resource type to create
   <PLURAL>  The name of the resource type, but plural

+Options:
+      --no-rss       Whether to skip enabling RSS for this resource or not
 ```

 ## `webdog page new`